ConqAra/Tiered/README.md

 }
 ```

-Tiered currently provides 3 custom attributes: Dig Speed, Crit Chance, and Size.
+Tiered currently provides 7 custom attributes: Attack Range, Crit Chance, Dig Speed, Projectile Damage, Reach, Size, and Step Height.
 Dig Speed increases the speed of your block breaking (think: haste), Crit Chance offers an additional random chance to crit when using a tool, and Size changes the held and dropped item rendering.

 ### Verifiers